LB&SCR K class

 The LB&SCR K class were powerful 2-6-0 mixed traffic locomotives designed by L. B. Billinton for the London, Brighton and South Coast Railway (LB&SCR) in 1913.
 They appeared shortly before the First World War and the first ten examples of the class did prodigious work during that conflict on munitions, supply and troop trains.
 Further examples were built after the war, and the class was used as a test bed for various items of specialised equipment.
 However, after the formation of the Southern Railway in 1923 the remaining three locomotives on order were not completed and the seventeen members of the class led relatively quiet yet reliable lives over their traditional lines.
 The locomotives proved their usefulness once again during the Second World War, and continued to provide reliable service until the 1960s.
 The entire class was eventually withdrawn in 1962 for 'bookkeeping' rather than 'operational' reasons.

 Background

-Due to the nature of its traffic, the LB&SCR had relatively limited need of heavy freight locomotives.
-However, those it did have had to be able to accelerate quickly from sidings and signals and maintain a good speed if they were not going to impede the intensive use of the lines for passenger traffic, particularly in the London suburbs.
-This issue became increasingly problematic after about 1910, as more and more suburban lines were electrified.
-The rebuilding of Robert Billinton's C2 class with larger boilers by D. E. Marsh solved this problem for a few years, but traffic continued to grow and by 1913 these were occasionally being double-headed.
-A larger and more powerful design was required for the heaviest freight trains, whilst there was also a continuing need for larger passenger locomotives, especially during the summer months.
-Lawson Billinton therefore ordered from Brighton works five powerful mixed-traffic locomotives which could cope with both types of load.
+Due to the nature of its traffic, the LB&SCR had a limited need for heavy freight locomotives.
+However, those it did have had to accelerate quickly from sidings and signals and maintain consistent speed to not impede the intensively used passenger lines, particularly in the London suburbs.
+This issue became increasingly problematic after about 1910, as suburban lines were increasingly electrified.
+D. E. Marsh rebuilding R. J. Billinton's C2 class with larger boilers solved this problem for a few years, but traffic continued to grow and by 1913 these occasionally needed double-heading.
+A more powerful design was required for the heaviest freight trains, while also addressing longer passenger trains, especially during the summer months.
+L. B. Billinton therefore ordered five powerful mixed-traffic locomotives from Brighton railway works to solve both issues.